-- Step 2 Expand Servers > Service Profiles. - Step 3 Expand the node for the organization that contains the vNIC for which you want to configure a CDN name. - Step 4 Expand the service profile and vNICs node that contain the vNIC for which you want to configure a CDN name. - Step 5 Select the vNIC. - Step 6 Click on the General tab. - Step 7 In the Properties area, choose User Defined as the CDN Source. - Step 8 Enter the CDN name for the vNIC in the CDN Name field.
+Step 1 In the Navigation pane, click Servers.
+Step 2 Expand Servers > Service Profiles.
+Step 3 Expand the node for the organization that contains the vNIC for which you want to configure a CDN name.
+Step 4 Expand the service profile and vNICs node that contain the vNIC for which you want to configure a CDN name.
+Step 5 Select the vNIC.
+Step 6 Click on the General tab.
+Step 7 In the Properties area, choose User Defined as the CDN Source .
+Step 8 Enter the CDN name for the vNIC in the CDN Name field.